oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_precheck.md

 - Flexible Port Mapping Methods: Automatically selects the best mapping solution based on different Providers (native, device proxy, iptables, etc.)

-- Integrated vnStat for accurate network traffic statistics, forced synchronization of traffic data during sensitive operations to ensure data accuracy
+- Integrate IP-level and network interface-level statistics for precise network traffic monitoring, with mandatory synchronisation of traffic data during sensitive operations to ensure data accuracy

 - Unified reset of user traffic usage statistics at the beginning of each month, supports user-level, instance-level, and Provider-level traffic statistics and limitations